 4 July

 While I was doing a rare two-hour commute home from The Silly Valley on Independence Day Eve, Dave and our friends scoped out a good spot the parade route and we were able to watch from the comfort of our shaded chairs 12 hours later.
-Paris especially enjoyed the parade social scene this year.
+Paris especially enjoyed the

 Tom told me about this New York Times article on being busy, which only served to validate their decision.
 Their kids will take a bus to school and he and Michaela will have time to read the paper and drink coffee out, explore the city and plan weekend trips.
 I am jealous.
 Yes, I am happy for them but I am jealous, too, of them going to Rome and stepping off the treadmill.